Morning journal prompts for self-discovery, mental health, mindset to help your start your day and be your best self

 My Morning Journaling Routine

 These are great journal prompts for mental health, self discovery and mindset.
 Some of these daily writing prompts I’ve found online, while others have evolved over time for me.
-But each them bring sense of purpose and help set me up to be my best each day.

 - Today I choose to…